How Much Does It Cost to Travel to Malta? Activities, Accommodation, Meals, and Transportation

 - Two passengers: just over €200

-- Low budgets: between €300 and €450 (budget accommodation, simple meals like snacks or grocery shopping, few paid activities).
+- Budget travelers: between €300 and €450 (budget accommodation, simple meals like snacks or grocery shopping, few paid activities).

-- Mid-range budgets: between €450 and €650 (more comfortable lodging with breakfast included, a few nice restaurants, one or two paid outings).
+- Mid-range travelers: between €450 and €650 (more comfortable lodging with breakfast included, a few nice restaurants, one or two paid outings).

-Honestly, it’s a lovely destination for a change of scenery and spending 3 days without breaking the bank!
+It is a lovely destination for a change of scenery over three days without necessarily spending too much.

-To give you a more concrete idea, here’s a budget breakdown for a one-week trip to Malta, aimed at budget travelers:
+To give you a more concrete idea, here is a rough budget breakdown for a one-week trip to Malta aimed at budget-conscious travelers:

-- Round-trip flight (from France): around €80–€200, depending on the season and if you book in advance
+- Round-trip flight (from France): around €80–€200, depending on the season and how early you book

 - Car rental (7 days): around €250 in total